benjamin-larsen/WebFramework/docsSrc/api-component.md

+---
+outline: deep
+---

 # Components
-The Component is the fundemental building block of Noctes.jsx, at it's core a Component is a Object with a render() method, optional lifecycle hook methods and optional "methods" object with user-defined methods.
+The Component is the fundemental building block of Noctes.jsx, at its core a Component is a Object with a render() method, optional lifecycle hook methods and optional "methods" object with user-defined methods.
 ```ts
 interface Component {
   render: RenderFunction;